troldal/OpenXLSX/README.md

 ## (aral-matrix) 09 January 2025 - Support for XLWorksheet protection
 This patch addresses https://github.com/troldal/OpenXLSX/issues/311 by enabling worksheet protection.
 Exemplary usage has been added to Demo1.
+The latest patch also fixes some missing symbol exports when building the shared library - this addresses https://github.com/troldal/OpenXLSX/issues/316.

 ## (aral-matrix) 08 January 2025 - Support for XLWorksheet conditional formatting (experimental)
 This is a major patch to address https://github.com/troldal/OpenXLSX/issues/315 - conditional formatting is now implemented in an experimental stage.